Home / Blog / Conservation / Zoo Staffers Go Plastic-Free for July

 Plastics in the water are harmful to sea lions like Rocky and other marine life.
 Photo by Tad Motoyama

 This July, staff and volunteers of the L.A.
-Zoo are taking personal responsibility for one tenant of the Zoo’s Conservation Strategic Plan, to “do everything we can to create a just and sustainable world where people and wildlife thrive together.”
+Zoo are taking personal responsibility for one tenet of the Zoo’s Conservation Strategic Plan, to “do everything we can to create a just and sustainable world where people and wildlife thrive together.”
 By joining the Plastic-free Ecochallenge, a friendly competition between AZA member zoos, staff are refusing single-use plastics and fighting against the harmful effects that plastic has on our environment.
 And we’re in a heated battle for first place.

 “We are in it to win it,” says Director of Sustainability Dr. Carol Armstrong.
 The team is currently in second place and holds three of the top six positions on the individual leaderboards, showing just how well The Angeleno Plastic Eliminators—or Team APE, as they call themselves—understand the stakes.
 They know that wildlife suffer from ingestion of plastics and entanglement in plastic, both of which can be fatal and are becoming increasingly common.